Quasi-compact group schemes, Hopf sheaves, and their representations: The category as a category of sheaves

-Let $\mathcal S$: $q:G\to A$ be an affine extension.
-The objective of this section is two-fold: in the nomenclature of Definition \ref{defn:catrepaffext} and Notation \ref{nota:defHq}, we want to extend the equivalence $\RepO(\mathcal S)\cong \bigl( \Comod{\mathcal H_q}\bigr)_{\operatorname{fin}}$ to the graded setting --- which involve to widen the category $\Comod{\mathcal H_q}$ to an (enriched) category with graded morphisms ---, and we also want to generalize Mumford's equivalence between $G$--linearized line bundles and $G$--linearized invertible sheaves to our context.
-Whereas the notion of $G$--linearized sheaf is well established (see \cite[Tag 03LE]{kn:stackproj} and \cite[page 30]{kn:GIT}), we need (again) develop the notions of graded morphisms between $G$--linearized sheaves and of homogeneous sheaves, in order to construct a replacement for $\HVBG(A)$.
+In the light of Theorem \ref{thm:hopssheaf=affext} (and in the nomenclature of Definition \ref{defn:catrepaffext} and Remark \ref{rem:notationqS}), given an affine extension $q:G\to A$ we want to establish an equivalence $\RepO(q) \cong \bigl( \Comod{\mathcal H_q}\bigr)_{\operatorname{fin}}$, the category of locally free, coherent sheaves that are $\mathcal H_q$--comodules, were $\mathcal H_q=q_*\bigl(\mathcal O_G\bigr)$ is the Hopf sheaf associated to $q$.
+Moreover, we want to extend this equivalence to the graded setting --- which involves the enlargement of the category $\Comod{\mathcal H_q}$ to an (enriched) category with graded morphisms.

+On the other hand, we also want to generalize Mumford's equivalence between $G$--linearized line bundles and $G$--linearized invertible sheaves to our context.
+Whereas the notion of $G$--linearized sheaf is well established (see \cite[Tag 03LE]{kn:stackproj} and \cite[page 30]{kn:GIT}), we need (again) to develop the notions of graded morphisms between $G$--linearized sheaves and of homogeneous sheaves, in order to construct a replacement for $\HVBG(A)$ (see Definition \ref{defn:vbgraded}).